Bluetooth 5.3: Everything you need to know about the latest update

 Bluetooth 5.3 What you need to know 7

 Bluetooth Low Energy (BLE) is a version of Bluetooth that was introduced in Bluetooth 4.0 in 2010.
-BLE is designed to consume less power than Bluetooth Classic, while still providing sufficient throughput for most wireless applications. thread.
+BLE is designed to consume less power than Bluetooth Classic, while still providing sufficient throughput for most wireless applications.

-Bluetooth 5.3 supports both BLE and Bluetooth Classic, but it brings more improvements to BLE than Bluetooth Classic .
+Bluetooth 5.3 supports both BLE and Bluetooth Classic, but it brings more improvements to BLE than to Bluetooth Classic .

-Next article How to install a PS3 controller on PC?
+Next article: How to install a PS3 controller on PC?

-Hello me, it's François :) Editor in my spare time who loves sharing his passion: TT High tech! 😍 Whether it's hardware, software, video games, social media and many other areas on the site.
-I share with you my analyses, my tests, tutorials and my favorites on various media.
-I am a knowledgeable and demanding technophile, who does not just follow fashion, but who seeks to guide you towards the best solutions.
+Hey there, it's François :) A writer in my spare time who loves sharing his passion: all things tech! 😍 Whether it's hardware, software, video games, social media, or so many other areas, you'll find it all on this site.
+I share my analyses, reviews, tutorials, and my favorite finds across various platforms.
+I'm a knowledgeable and discerning tech enthusiast who doesn't just follow trends, but strives to guide you toward the best solutions.
 So stay tuned!